Muteo-design/RAB-CDR2.0-components/README.md

 The utility classes were built from SASS with variable $spacer: 1rem; meaning that fonts and all spacing utilities are using `rem` units.
 Additional custom utility classes should also use `rem` units.

 BS4 utility class documentation: https://getbootstrap.com/docs/4.0/utilities/borders/

+#### Icons

+All icons are made available via SVG URIs as background images.
+The staff channel does not have access to community channel assets, so the most reliable way to serve SVG images to both channels is via CSS.

+Steps to generate CSS:

+1. Export SVG from Figma file, be sure to select entire group.
+1. Optimise and extract markup using https://jakearchibald.github.io/svgomg/
+1. Ensure hash `#` prefix on hex colors is escaped as `%23`, eg: `fill="#fff"` becomes `fill="%23fff"`
+1. Duplicate existing icon CSS to easily copy correct data URI prefix: `data:image/svg+xml;charset=UTF-8,`

 ### Cloudcase Integration